 In addition to the above are all the intangible issues related to this situation – staff frustration at ‘not being able to find the truth’, low job satisfaction/morale, slow speed of response by the organisation etc.

-All the above avoidable costs could be reduced by improving data quality management and data exploitation – data quality is free
+All the above avoidable costs are reduced by improving data quality management and data exploitation – data quality is free.
+Tips on strategic approaches to improving data quality management are here and here.

 A survey from a number of years ago suggested that infrastructure and asset intensive organisations spent around 20-25% of turnover on all data related activities (acquiring, finding, storing, exploiting, improving manipulating data etc.).
 The survey also suggested that, for those organisations that were less effective at data exploitation, these costs could be around 5% higher.
 Depending on sector, the proportion of turnover spent on data related activities could be significantly higher and hence the potential efficiency gains.
 What proportion of your turnover and profit is spent on data related activities?
 How much could this improve if data was exploited and managed better?